SwarmOnline/Ext.ux.StoreView/README.md

 I felt this was necessary as it wasn't easy to display two (or more) subsets of the same data store without having to manually maintain these subsets individually.

 For example, an application could display a list of Todos in a sidebar for the current user and a main grid containing everyone's Todos.
-To have a single data store containing __all__ the records and then filter these into a second data store to get the current users set.
+To have a single data store containing __all__ the records and then filter these into a second data store to get the current user's set.

 This could have been easier if we could define a View filter which was maintained and updated as necessary automatically and I could simply bind this sidebar list to this view.